Updated September 2023

 - Since the Real Estate in Spain busted, 150,000 Spanish building companies went bankrupt and 5,000,000 people lost their jobs in the building sector.

-- Today it appears that neither the Real Estate Brokers, nor Real Estate agents, nor many speculators UNDERSTAND the catastrophy they market is heading for.
-Eventually shit hits the fan when you sell a 1,000 sq. ft dwelling for $ 300,000 !
+- Today it appears that neither the Real Estate Brokers, nor Real Estate agents, nor many speculators UNDERSTAND the catastrophe the market is heading for.
+Eventually shit hits the fan when you sell a 1,000 sq. ft dwelling for $ 300,000!

-- In Southern Spain during the Euro conversion many prices were simply multiplied by a factor 4 !
+- In Southern Spain, during the Euro conversion, many prices were simply multiplied by a factor of 4!

 - The legal system in Spain is absolutely unreliable and in many cases also corrupt.

 updated April 25, 2012